dward2/BME547/Assignments/final_image_processor.md

     displayed.
   + For both the latest CPAP flow image and the historical CPAP flow image, allow the user to save the flow image to a file on their local computer.
+    The user must have the ability to select the name and location of the saved file.
   + Allow the user to enter an updated CPAP pressure and upload this new pressure to the server to be retrieved by the patient-side GUI.
 The GUI should only allow integer values of 4 to 25, inclusive, to be entered and uploaded.